 Located north of the coastal town of Haapsalu, Noarootsi peninsula appeal to travellers with their untouched nature and Scandinavian feel.
 Coastal Swedes inhabited these western Estonian areas for hundreds of years, leaving behind a wealth of history and traditions.
-Home to Estonia’s oldest and smallest wooden church, it borders three nature reserve areas, a safe haven for local flora and fauna.
+It borders three nature reserve areas, a safe haven for local flora and fauna.
 The Noarootsi peninsula draws in visitors also for its beautiful sandy beach, pine tree forest and is considered one of the best places for birdwatching in Estonia.
 Nõva Nature Reserve is a beautiful quiet place in the summertime and quite busy with bird-watchers during migratory seasons in the spring and autumn.

 On the way back to Tallinn we’ll pass one beautiful waterfall and take a stroll around the river.